AntonioDev97/api-posts/README.md

     - First do login -> /login (credentiales are down).

 ## Build and run in JavaScript
-    - Transform TypeScript to JavaScript with: `npm run build` this will create a folder `./dist` with project in JavaScript
+- Transform TypeScript to JavaScript with: `npm run build` this will create a folder `./dist` with project in JavaScript<br />
-    - Run project in JavaScript with `npm start`
+- Run project in JavaScript with `npm start`<br />
 ## Unit Test
-Run unit test:
+Run unit test: <br />
-    - start test: `npm run test`
+    - start test: `npm run test`<br />
-    - generate coverage report: `npm run test-report` You can find the coverage report at `./coverage` once generated
+    - generate coverage report: `npm run test-report`<br />
+You can find the coverage report at `./coverage` once generated<br />

 ## Admin Credentials
 username: admin <br />
 password: admin123
 ## Notes:
-- This is a base structure project and continue in development.
+- This is a base structure project and continue in development.<br />
-- This effort took about 22 Hours.
+- This effort took about 22 Hours.<br />
-- Unit Tests are in progress but someones are ready!.
+- Unit Tests are in progress but someones are ready!.<br />